 The project sites are located in a rural portion of Imperial County with no topographic relief.
 The project sites are not located within an area containing a scenic vista designated by the State or the County's General Plan (Imperial County 2008).
 The northern boundary of the LSF3 site (the northern most project site) is located approximately 0.25 mile south of I-8.
 However, I-8 is not designated as a state scenic highway nor are any of the roadways abutting or surrounding the project sites designated or proposed scenic roadways.
-None of the key observation points described in Section 4.1.1.2 characterize the physical attributes necessary to qualify as a designated scenic vista; however, there are scenic mountains identified as background views of the project.
+None of the KOPs key observation points described in Section 4.1.1.2 characterize the physical attributes necessary to qualify as a designated scenic vista; however, there are scenic mountains identified as background views of the project.

-The solar arrays (up to a height of approximately 20 feet) would not create a permanent visual obstruction for the background views of the mountains.
+The solar arrays (up to a height of approximately 20 feet) would not create a permanent visual obstruction for the background views of the mountains to motorists driving south along Westside Road, and the view would generally remain visible to motorists.
 Furthermore, the existing agricultural ground disturbing activities (plowing) increase the amount of particulate matter in the air, which compromises the visibility in the area.
 In addition, air quality is reduced during high temperature events, further impeding the background views of the mountains.
 The low air quality acts like a visual intrusion to the background views.